ANSANJAY/ConditionVariableMutexTutorial/11_ProducerConsumerImplemnetation.md

 - Send a broadcast signal for any waiting consumer threads.
 - Unlock the mutex and exit the thread.

-## Key Takeaways 🎯

-- Always check the state of the resource within a while loop.
-- Use of `pthread_condition_broadcast` instead of `pthread_condition_signal` will be clarified in the assignment.

----

 ## Interview Questions & Answers ❓